fbpx

 What We Do

-After-School chess clubs and competitive chess tournaments for K-12 students
+After-school chess clubs and competitive tournaments for Chicago students

 Promoting non-violence and increase positive relationships with youth and police